unique since 1892

 Welcome to Oeschinensee!

-Since the mountain hotel was built in 1892, the same family has been the host at Oeschinensee.
-The hotel is run by a 30-strong team, now in its 5th generation .
-Some employees have been at Oeschinensee for over 25 years.
+The Wandfluh family has been hosting guests at Oeschinensee since the mountain hotel was built in 1892.
+The hotel is now run by a 30-strong team in the 5th generation .
+Some employees have been part of the business for over 25 years.

-Mountain gastronomy at 1600 meters is not the same as city gastronomy.
-The entire logistics are handled by our team - every carrot, every bottle of wine and every roll of toilet paper is loaded onto the train and transported from the mountain station to the lake.
-Good planning in purchasing is therefore the be-all and end-all.
+Mountain gastronomy at 1600 meters above sea level is not the same as city gastronomy.
+All the logistics are handled by our team - every carrot, every bottle of wine and every roll of toilet paper is loaded onto the train and transported from the mountain station to the lake.
+Good planning in purchasing is therefore essential.
 We also operate the drinking water network ourselves.

-Fresh and regional products are used in the kitchen.
-The dishes are prepared with a lot of know-how by our chefs.
+In the kitchen we use fresh and regional products and the dishes are prepared with a lot of know-how by our chefs.
 We have a selection of vegetarian, vegan, lactose-free and gluten-free dishes.
-We only use meat from our farm in Kandersteg for our lamb dishes.
-All meat is sourced from the region, if possible in organic quality.
-We are therefore very proud that everything in our kitchen is home-made(no convenienceproducts ).
+All meat comes from the region, if possible in organic quality.
+For our lamb dishes we only use meat from our farm in Kandersteg.
+We are very proud that everything in our kitchen is home-made(no convenienceproducts ).

 Lea & Christoph, 5th generation hosts